Chiark-Collective/covertreex/docs/RESIDUAL_PCCT_PLAN.md

 # Residual PCCT Build Optimisation — Living Plan

+> **Note:** The "Sparse Gated" strategy (Residual Gate 1) described in this plan was implemented, evaluated, and found ineffective (0% pruning).
+It has been removed from the codebase as of Nov 2025 in favor of an optimized "Dense" baseline.
+See `docs/RESIDUAL_GATE_POSTMORTEM.md` for details.

 _Last updated: 2025-11-10_

 This file tracks ongoing work on the residual-correlation PCCT build pipeline.
 It captures the current state, recent experiments, and the next concrete steps so anyone can pick up the thread quickly.